NCAR/ccpp-framework/doc/CCPPtechnical/source/ConstructingSuite.rst

 Operational GFS v15 Suite
 -------------------------------

-Here is the SDF for the physics suite equivalent to the operational GFS v15 in the UFS Atmosphere, which employs various groups and subcycling:
+Here is the :term:`SDF` for the physics suite equivalent to the operational GFS v15 in the :term:`UFS` Atmosphere, which employs various groups and subcycling:

 .. code-block:: xml